edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 Go to the Edge Impulse project page using the [link here](https://studio.edgeimpulse.com/public/148375/latest), and clone it.

-Click **Clone** on the right corner buttton to create a copy of the project.
+Click **Clone** on the right corner button to create a copy of the project.

 ![](.gitbook/assets/silabs-xg24-posture-detection/clone-step1.png)